futurehood/DeCent/README.md

 ## Overview

-Through the unified power of the stack, passage to Web420 is granted.
+Passage to Web420 is granted through the unified power of the stack.
 DeCent comprises the following core subprojects:

 <ul>
     <li>